 - Students are responsible for satisfying all academic objectives as defined by the instructor.
-Absences count from the first class meeting. - In general, acceptable reasons for absence from or failure to participate in class include illness, serious family emergencies, special curricular requirements (e.g., judging trips, field trips, professional conferences), military obligation, severe weather conditions, religious holidays, and participation in official university activities such as music performances, athletic competition or debate.
-Absences from class for court-imposed legal obligations (e.g., jury duty or subpoena) must be excused.
-Other reasons also may be approved. - Students shall be permitted a reasonable amount of time to make up the material or activities covered in their absence.
+Absences count from the first class meeting. - Absences from class for court-imposed legal obligations (e.g., jury duty or subpoena) must be excused.
+Other reasons also may be approved at the instructor's discretion.

-- Students cannot participate in classes unless they are registered officially or approved to audit with evidence of having paid audit fees.
+- Students shall be permitted a reasonable amount of time to make up the material or activities covered in their absence. - Students cannot participate in classes unless they are registered officially or approved to audit with evidence of having paid audit fees.
 The Office of the University Registrar provides official class rolls to instructors. - If a student does not participate in at least one of the first two class meetings of a course or laboratory in which they are registered, and he or she has not contacted the department to indicate his or her intent, the student can be dropped from the course.
 Students must not assume that they will be dropped, however.
 The department will notify students if they have been dropped from a course or laboratory. - The university recognizes the right of the individual professor to make attendance mandatory.
 After due warning, professors can prohibit further attendance and subsequently assign a failing grade for excessive absences.